 There are a lot of messaging apps in the market.
 Some people prefer to converse on messaging apps, as the back and forth of messages are much more real-time compared to emails and more secure compared to SMS.

 One of the biggest issues people have with this messaging app is the long list of data links, which is information that WhatsApp is allowed to retrieve from you.
-This app is also one of the first to offer end to end encryption in the market.
+This app is also one of the first to offer end-to-end encryption in the market.
 This ensures that only the sender and recipient will be able to read the messages exchanged.
 This app is free and funded by Facebook.
-It is not open source, except for the end-to-end encryption.
+It is not open source, except for end-to-end encryption.

 A feature that Telegram offers that is not in most messaging apps is the “secret chats”, which has an extra layer of security.
 It notifies the sender if a screenshot of the conversation on secret chat was taken.
 It gets rid of the forwarding option.
 And you can set a time for each message to disappear after being read by the receiver.

-One of its unique vanishing messages feature is the option to choose how long the message can be viewed before it is automatically deleted.
+One of its unique vanishing messages features is the option to choose how long the message can be viewed before it is automatically deleted.

-The best way to make sure that your business has solid cyber security that can withstand different cyber threats is to apply a multi factor authenticator.
-Qbit Computers offer cyber security options to protect your data from today’s cyber-attacks.
-We have a variety of business IT solutions and IT support that can help not only fortify your business’ cyber security, but also help in your productivity and efficiency.
+The best way to make sure that your business has solid cyber security that can withstand different cyber threats is to apply a multi-factor authenticator.
+Qbit offers cyber security options to protect your data from today’s cyber-attacks.
+We have a variety of business IT solutions and IT support that can help not only fortify your business’s cyber security but also help in your productivity and efficiency.